marko19a/modbus-rs485-wireshark-monitor/README.md

 - Keep the serial port always open instead of opening/closing on each cycle (avoids losing data)
 - Add Modbus RTU packet parser
 - Output packets on the command line (while forwarding to Wireshark via the pipe /tmp/wireshark)

+ Note: Code was reworked with assistance from copilot AI and may not work in all situations.

 # Installation and Start
 There are two ways: directly in your system or indirectly in a venv via serial-pcap.sh